 How will the scheme work?

 Once you have chosen your installer and an assessment has been carried out to check your home is suitable and you fit the eligibility criteria, the installer will apply for the grant on your behalf.
-The value of the grant will be discounted off the price you pay.
+The value of the grant will be discounted from the price you pay.

 How do I find a reputable installer to install an air source heat pump?